Isola92/PartyScrobbler/README.md

 # PartyScrobbler

 ANOTHER GROUP LISTENING TOOL FOR LAST.FM.

-CREATED AS A WEB-APP BUT IS CURRENTLY DESIGNED TO RUN LOCALLY WITH YOUR FOLKS AT A LAN FOR EXAMPLE.
+FETCHES THE LAST SCROBBLED TRACK FOR A USER (HOST) AND SCROBBLES THAT TRACK FOR ALL OTHER USERS IN A PARTY.

+* CHECK RELEASE BRANCH FOR THE LATEST CODE, WHICH IS RUNNING THE HOSTED VERSION *

-## How to scrobble:
+## How do I start a party?

+### Website
+Just visit https://partyscrobbler.herokuapp.com/, enter your username and you're good to go.
+Friends can now join your session by entering their username and the hostname on the same site.

+### Host the server yourself:

 * You will need to run my web server on your computer to host a session.
 * My server is written with JavaScript so you need to download [node.js](https://nodejs.org/en/) (a neat JS engine that runs on your computer instead of browser).
 * The server fetches the most recent track, one at a time, from a specific LAST.FM user which you provide as a parameter when you launch the application.
 * Because of this the who is currently scrobbling should host the server.

-## Start the server:
+#### Start the server:

-1. Download all the code here.
+1. Download the code from the master branch.
+Might need some modifications to work.
 2. Start the command prompt where the folder is or navigate to the folder through the command prompt.
 3. When you're in the right location, start the server by typing: node server.js _USERNAME_. _USERNAME_ is the username of the host.
 4. If everything is fine you should see something like: